 Clarendon is a very small city located in the state of Texas.
 With a population of 1,944 people and two constituent neighborhoods, Clarendon is the 616th largest community in Texas.
-Clarendon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Clarendon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarendon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Clarendon is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Clarendon who work in office and administrative support (19.67%), management occupations (13.20%), and teaching (7.74%).
+Clarendon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Clarendon is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Clarendon who work in office and administrative support (14.78%), management occupations (10.46%), and teaching (7.93%).

-Clarendon is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Clarendon enrolled in college, Clarendon has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Clarendon is a college town.
+There are a lot of students in Clarendon attending college, and as a result Clarendon provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The per capita income in Clarendon in 2010 was $17,748, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $70,992 for a family of four.
+The per capita income in Clarendon in 2010 was $18,103, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $72,412 for a family of four.

+Clarendon is a somewhat ethnically-diverse city.
 The people who call Clarendon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarendon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clarendon include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Clarendon include Irish, English, Scottish, and Welsh.

 The most common language spoken in Clarendon is English.
 Other important languages spoken here include Spanish and German.